General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Setup of Simulations

 \subsection{Numerical grid}

-In this section we will describe the two grids we set in our simulations RADHR, RADLR and RADvHR where for our simulations RADHR and RADLR we have made use of the same grid from \citet{McKinney12a} while for RADvHR we use a similar grid with important modifications that will be described below.
-In all of our simulations we have adopted the same boundary conditions as in \citet{McKinney12a} where the radial grid has $N_r$ cells spanning from $R_{in}\sim$1.5$R_g\sim$0.084$R_h$ (where $R_h$ is the horizon radius) to $R_{out}$=10$^5R_g$ with cell size increasing exponentially until $r_{break}$ and then increasing hyper-exponentially.
-Outflow boundary conditions were adopted or radial boundaries.
-The $\theta$ grid has $N_\theta$ cells spanning from 0 to $\pi$ and the grid of our simulation RADvHR has been properly adjusted for a thin disk with $H/R$=0.1 concentrating mostly of the cells in the disk and transmissive boundary condition were adopted for this coordinate.
+In this section we will describe the two grids we set in our simulations RADHR, RADLR and RADvHR.
+For RADHR and RADLR we have used same grid equations from the simulations A0.94BfN40 and A0.94BpN100 for example from \citet{McKinney12a}, while for RADvHR we built a similar grid with important modifications described below.

+The cell counts for the radial, $\theta$ and $\phi$ directions and the grid type for each of our simulations are given in table \ref{tbl1}.
+In all of our simulations we have adopted the same boundary conditions as in \citet{McKinney12a} where the radial grid has $N_r$ cells spanning from $R_{in}\simeq$1.5$R_g\simeq$0.84$R_h$ (where $R_h$ is the horizon radius) to $R_{out}$=10$^5R_g$ with cell size increasing exponentially until $r_{break}$ and then increasing hyper-exponentially.
+The value of $R_{in}$ is chosen so that there are 7 active grid cells inside the outer horizon, while $R_{in}$ is outside the inner horizon.
+Outflow boundary conditions are used for the radial boundaries.
+The $\theta$ grid has $N_\theta$ cells spanning from 0 to $\pi$, with a concentration of cells into the region around and inside the disk.
+A re-gridding is used rather than higher cell count to better vertically resolve the disk in RADvHR.
+The disk scale height of $H/R$=0.1 is targeted with the concentration of cells vertically, as in prior work, and transmissive boundary conditions are used in $\theta$.
 The $\phi$ grid has $N_\phi$ cells spanning uniformly from 0 to 2$\pi$ with periodic boundary conditions.
-The resolutions for the radial, $\theta$ and $\phi$ directions and the grid type for each of our simulations are given in table 1.

-In the results section we will show that in our simulation RADHR the MAD state has only built up out to $R$=16$R_g$ and for this reason we have modified the $\theta$ grid in order to better resolve the MRI and raise the efficiency of the transport of magnetic flux to try to reach MAD state beyond 16$R_g$.
+In the results section we will show that in our simulation RADHR the MAD state has only built up out to $R$=16$R_g$ and for this reason we have modified the $\theta$ grid in order to better resolve the turbulence which raises the efficiency of the transport of magnetic flux which should allow more magnetic flux to be transported to the black hole providing conditions to build MAD state beyond 16$R_g$.
 Our simulation RADvHR has only been run up to a time 18,000$R_g/c$, as at this resolution the simulations are prohibitively expensive and algorithmic improvements would be required in order to run this type of simulation much longer in an affordable manner.